danielkalen/GreenSock-JS/README.md

 # GSAP (GreenSock Animation Platform)

+## NOTE: This if a fork with a proper package.json config for proper modular apps.

 #### Ultra high-performance, professional-grade animation for the modern web

 GSAP is a JavaScript library for high-performance HTML5 animations that work in **all** major browsers.
 No other library delivers such advanced sequencing, reliability, API efficiency, and tight control while solving real-world problems for animators on over 3 million sites.
 GSAP can animate *any* numeric property of *any* JS object, not just CSS properties.